differentialprivacy/differentialprivacy/README.md

   open YYYY-MM-DD-My-Post-Name.md #open it in your favourite editor and make changes
   ```

 - Next you must add your post to your github repository.
   ```
   git add YYYY-MM-DD-My-Post-Name.md
-  git commit -m "Adding my post" git push -u origin my_branch
+  git commit -m "Adding my post" git push -u origin master
   ```

-- Go back to `https://github.com/<YourUserName>/differentialprivacy/tree/my_branch` on github and click `Pull request`.
+- Go back to `https://github.com/<YourUserName>/differentialprivacy/` on github and click `Pull request`.
 You can leave some comments and then click `Create pull request`.

 - The site administrators will then review your edits and merge them into the live version of the website.